 - paid or unpaid leaves (sick, maternity, disability, education, sabbatical, bereavement, family, etc.)

 - One overtime hour is considered one nursing hour, regardless of how you were paid.

 - Hours spent caring for friends or family members are not recognized as approved nursing hours.

 Nursing Practice Outside of Saskatchewan

-- The person has maintained a practicing membership with the SRNA and is using practice hours to count towards eligibility for registration in a country that does not have a nurse registration.
+- the person has maintained a practicing membership with the SRNA and is using practice hours to count towards eligibility for registration in a country that does not have a nurse registration.

-- Proof of registration status will be requested.
+Please note, proof of registration status will be requested.

 Professional Development and Education